Klivess/KliveTech-Ecosystem/README.md

 # Problems I need to fix
 1. Use of std::string in this library means that program memory gets sucked up fast, need to switch all string operations to memory-safe const char* operations.
+2. KliveTech loop and KliveTech actions do not execute asynchronous to main program code